kcsaff/getkey/README.rst

 - 1 character for normal keys: 'a', 'z', '9'...
 - 1 character for certain control combinations: '\x01' as Ctrl-A, for example
 - more for other control keys (system dependent, but with portable names)
-- check `tools/keys.txt` for a list of keys available on different systems.
+- check :code:`tools/keys.txt` for keys available on different systems.

-Interpreting the keycode response is made easier with the `keys` object:
+Interpreting the keycode response is made easier with the :code:`keys` object:

 :code:`keys`
-/////////////////
+////////////

-Contains portable names for keys, so that `keys.UP` will mean the up key on both Linux or Windows, even though the actual key codes are different.
+Contains portable names for keys, so that :code:`keys.UP` will mean the up key on both Linux or Windows, even though the actual key codes are different.

-Because the list of key names is generated dynamically, please consult `tools/keys.txt` for a full list of key names.
+Because the list of key names is generated dynamically, please consult :code:`tools/keys.txt` for a full list of key names.
 It is not necessary to use key names for single characters: if the user pushes `a` the key returned is very portably just that single character `a` itself.

 :code:`keys.name(code)`
-/////////////////
+///////////////////////

 Returns the canonical name of the key which yields this key code on this platform.
 One key code may have multiple aliases, but only the canonical name will be returned.
-The canonical names are marked with an asterisk in `tools/keys.txt`.
+The canonical names are marked with an asterisk in :code:`tools/keys.txt`.

 OS Support